yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 ```
 ![](/images/mouse.jpg)
 ```

-However, **don't bother remembering this syntax.** the easiest way to insert an image is to use the Paste Image VSCode extension, which you will be prompted to download as a recommended third-party extension of the Foam VSCode extension.
+However, **don't bother remembering this syntax.** the easiest way to insert an image is to use the Paste Image VSCode extension, included in Obsidian by default, which you will be prompted to download as a recommended third-party extension of the Foam VSCode extension.
 For MacOS, copy your image to the clipboard, and use keyboard command `CMD + option + V`.
 You will be prompted to give your image file a name, and add it to the images folder in your Exocore's top-level directory. **Note:** If you CMD+C copy an image from your desktop on a mac, it is not copied to your clipboard.
 Instead, open the image, and then use the same keyboard command.

 You can insert alt text and a caption like this:
 ```